'Storm Brian' set to hit UK this weekend

 Some transport disruption was "likely", with delays to road, rail, air and ferry transport all possible, the warning added.
 Short term loss of power and other services is also possible, it said.

-The Met's chief forecaster Dan Suri said the worst of the storm was likely to be felt in Ireland.
+The Met Office's chief forecaster Dan Suri said the worst of the storm was likely to be felt in Ireland.

 "At the moment, we don't expect the same level of impacts for the UK," he said.